jasonxia17/orbit-simulator/DEVELOPMENT.md

 # To-do

+* Change mass to an ofParameter, velocity_color should have default value, default initial position/velocity should be removed from constructor, radius should be proportional to mass^1/3, need a getRadius function
+* Allow user to scroll with arrow keys (OF_KEY_LEFT, etc.)
+* Chaotic orbit simulator (3+ bodies) that extends the OrbitSimulator class
 * Display a welcome message with information about how to use the app

 # Ideas

 * Provide an option to enforce circular orbits by calculating the initial velocity based on the initial position that the user inputs
+* Display magnitude of position and velocity
 * Display gravitational potential energy and kinetic energy, add methods to CelestialBody class for calculating these quantities
 * Display the coordinates/distance to star at the point where the mouse is hovering

 # Weekly Progress Log

+## Week of 5/1/2019

+* Implemented suggestions from code review

 ## Week of 4/27/2019